Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Do not use your mobile phone while driving in Mexico; this is a traffic violation.

-If you are using a GPS for navigation, keep it on a windshield mount.
+If you are using GPS for navigation, keep it on a windshield mount.

-If you rent a car in Cancun, you’ll encounter the windshield washers, just like the locals do.
+If you rent a car in Cancun, you’ll encounter windshield washers, just like the locals do.

 Unfortunately, they can be quite insistent at times.